 An original story, “The Face of the Deep,” has been posted in three installments on the blog in late July and early August; click here for links to all three installments.
 Additionally, the full story is available for purchase in PDF format for $1.49.

 Want to stay up to date?
-Please join my email list to get word when this site is fully live and to be updated about new stories, essays, blog posts, and other writings and projects.
+Please join my email list to be updated about new stories, essays, blog posts, and other writings and projects.
 Thank you!